 Note: You must submit the manuscript as a pdf electronic file, thus you will need to convert your Microsoft Word document or any other document to the pdf format.
 As of May 2011, Graduate Studies has learned that when using either a PC or Macintosh platform with recent versions of Microsoft Office you may lose some formatting when converting your Word document into pdf or when submitting your pdf document to the UNM Digital Repository.
 To protect against such problems, it is important that you create and save all changes to your document on the same computer platform and using the same version of Microsoft Office.
 Thus, when you complete your final manuscript do not shift between computers and different versions of Word.
 If you encounter these problems, contact the Manuscript Coordinator at Graduate Studies for assistance.

 Manuscript Completion Forms.
 You must submit all required manuscript forms listed on the appropriate Electronic Master’s, MFA, or Doctoral Graduation Checklist to Graduate Studies.
-These forms are available at the Graduate Studies web page, under the heading “Manuscript.”
+These forms are available at the Graduate Studies forms page, under the heading “Manuscript Forms and Procedures.”

 You must submit your thesis or dissertation electronically to the UNM Digital Repository; if you are a doctoral student submitting a dissertation, you must also submit your manuscript to the ProQuest/UMI Administrator-UNM.